sobandov/SHPC/index.md

 ## Examples

-In the following videos, you can see some examples of holographic videos compensated with thw DRF algorithm
+In the following videos, you can see some examples of holographic videos compensated with thw DRF algorithm.
+The results reported in the following sections were obtained from running the algorithm on a computer supported by an Intel® Xeon® CPU E3-1270 v5 @ 3.60 GHz with 64 GB of RAM.

 ### USAF Test
 **agregar los videos**